delabassee/odl2021-lab/lab8-sealed-class.md

 ## Overview

 In this 10-minutes lab, you will get some hands-on experiences with **Sealed Classes** (JEP 397), a preview feature (2nd round in Java 16).
-This new feature enables to create restricted classes hierarchy. , i.e. restrict which other classes or interfaces may extend or implement them.
+This new feature enables the ability to create restricted class hierarchy, i.e. restrict which other classes or interfaces may extend or implement them.

 💡 Despite its name, the **Sealed Classes** feature applies to both **classes** and **interfaces**.

 ## Restricted  Class Hierarchies

 In Java, a class hierarchy enables the reuse of code via inheritance: The methods of a superclass can be inherited (and thus reused) by many subclasses.
 However, the purpose of a class hierarchy is not always to reuse code.
 Sometimes, its purpose is to model the various possibilities that exist in a domain, such as the kinds of shapes supported by a graphics library or the kinds of loans supported by a financial application.
-When the class hierarchy is used in this way, restricting the set of subclasses can streamline the modeling, that is what Sealed Classes enable.
+When the class hierarchy is used in this way, restricting the set of subclasses can streamline the modeling.

 A Sealed Class (or interface) can be extended (or implemented) only by those classes (and interfaces) explicitly permitted to do so.

 * A new **`sealed` modifier** has been introduced to **seal** a class

 * A new **`permits` clause** is then used to explicitly **specify** the class(es) that is(are) permitted to extend the sealed class

+Additionally a sealed class imposes three constraints on its permitted subclasses (the classes specified by its `permits` clause):

+* The sealed class and its permitted subclasses must belong to the same module, and, if declared in an unnamed module, the same package.

+* Every permitted subclass must directly extend the sealed class.

+* Every permitted subclass must choose a modifier to describe how it continues the sealing initiated by its superclass:

+    * A permitted subclass may be declared final to prevent its part of the class hierarchy from being extended further.
+    * A permitted subclass may be declared sealed to allow its part of the hierarchy to be extended further than envisaged by its sealed superclass, but in a restricted fashion.
+    * A permitted subclass may be declared non-sealed so that its part of the hierarchy reverts to being open for extension by unknown subclasses.
+(A sealed class cannot prevent its permitted subclasses from doing this.)

 ## Your first Sealed Classes

-💡 "Sealed Classes" is a preview feature in JDK 16 so make sure that preview features are enabled both at compile time and run-time.
+💡 **Sealed Classes** is a preview feature in JDK 16 so make sure that preview features are enabled both at compile time and run-time.

 For the sake of this exercise, let us suppose that the conference application needs to deal with sessions of different types.